Blinningjr/rust-debug/README.md

 The library is far from finished but it works well enough that I can make a embedded rust debugger from it.

 ## Example
-Check out my debugger for embedded rust code I made using this libary.
+Check out my debugger for embedded rust code I made using this library.
 [https://github.com/Blinningjr/embedded-rust-debugger](https://github.com/Blinningjr/embedded-rust-debugger)